René Gabriel: Early career

 He studied at the École Germain Pilon from 1912 to 1914, and at the École nationale supérieure des arts décoratifs (ENSAD) from 1914 to 1917.

 From 1919 he exhibited furniture and painted designs at the Salon des Artistes Décorateurs and the Salon d'Automne.

 Gabriel's sober and rational furniture style resembled that of Francis Jourdain.

 At the 1925 International Exposition of Modern Industrial and Decorative Arts in Paris he designed the Chambre de Jeune Fille at the Ambassade Française.

 Gabriel also made block-printed wallpaper at his Au Sansonnet workshop in the 1920s.

 Later he made wallpaper patterns for Nobilis and Papiers Peints de France.

 His designs covered a wide range, and included elegant florals or landscapes and jazzy abstractions.

 In 1924 Gabriel became a professor at the École des Arts Appliqués.

 He contributed to the Manufacture nationale de Sèvres from 1927.

 Last years

 After World War II (1939–45) Gabriel had considerable influence through the courses that he gave at ENSAD, and also for his work on the reconstruction of Le Havre, where he was commissioned to design furniture by the architect Auguste Perret.

-From 1944 to 1947 he was president of the Société des artistes décorateurs.
+From 1944 to 1947 he was vice-president of the Société des artistes décorateurs.

-He was head of the workshop at the École Nationale Supérieure des Arts Décoratifs from 1946.
+He was chef d'atelier (unit leader) at the École Nationale Supérieure des Arts Décoratifs from 1946.

 In 1949 he was named a knight of the Legion of Honour.

 René Gabriel died on 30 October 1950.